invidtiv/jcorp-nomad/README.md

 ---

-##  Polish Update Disclaimer

-This is a major update focused on **polish, stability, and usability improvements**.
-It includes:

-- Full cleanup of reported bugs
-- Improved user interface
-- Rebuilt admin panel
-- New features across every section
-- All configuration options now available in the **frontend** — no need to modify firmware to change settings
-- Greatly enhanced file and media support
+## Experimental Branch — Mk2 Early Release!
 ---

-## New Features in the Polish Update

-###  Music Page

-- Song downloads
-- Loop songs
-- Sort songs A–Z
-- Shuffle songs and playlists
-- Playlist support via subfolders (flexible usage)
-- Playlists loop automatically
-- Expanded file type support: tested with `.mp3`, `.wav`, and `.flac` (others may work, untested)

-###  Books Page

-- EPUB support added (no web reader yet, but download works)
-- Fixed footer CSS display issue

-###  Admin Panel (Completely Rebuilt)

-- Restart the device directly from the panel
-- Switch to USB Mass Storage Mode with one click
-- SD card usage tracking with visual indicators
-- Control RGB LED color and mode
-- Change or disable the admin password (for admin page access) (default is "password")
-- Change Wi-Fi SSID and password
-- Set device brightness (off option coming soon)
-- Toggle `media.json` auto-generation on boot
-- Generate `media.json` manually
-- Display connected Wi-Fi info and number of connected users
-- Integrated file system browser with jQueryFileTree:
-  - Upload, delete, rename, download, create folder, and edit files (basic inline code editor)
-  - Improved UX over the original browser, but still allows dangerous deletions, use with care.

-###  Gallery Page (New)

-- Displays images with basic zoom functionality
-- Video playback support
-- Sortable display grid

-###  Files Page (New)

-- Lets you store and download any file type
-- Still limited to FAT32 file size limit (4 GB max)
-- Useful for sharing non-media files like firmware, PDFs, etc.

-###  Interface + UI Improvements

-- LCD now displays “USB Mass Storage Mode” clearly — no more frozen screen confusion
-- `media.json` generation displays file names in real-time on screen
-- More intuitive screen feedback during long operations

-###  File Type & Playback Support

-- Improved video file detection and browser compatibility
-- Works with almost all browser-supported video types
-- Unsupported files fall back to download behavior

-###  Admin Access Notes

-- A new "Settings" button on the top-right of the menu screen leads to the Admin Panel
-- Default admin password is `"password"`
-- If locked out, inspect (F12) the overlay and delete it manually to regain access
-- All settings now persist across reboots
+**Sorry for the delay.** This update took longer than expected while I worked through reliability issues with the new indexing system, it’s a lot of moving parts.
+There are still improvements planned, but the core features are usable and ready for testing.
+I plan to have yall mess around with this version and make individual feature updates based on your ideas.
+This is the version I plan to call "complete" so I will not be making any major overhaul updates for awhile, going to focus on smaller frontend stuff.

+### Highlights

+- **New indexing system**
+  - Much more reliable for very large libraries and heavy edits.
+  - **Non-blocking** indexing: runs in the background without requiring a reboot.
+  - Index edits can often be made without reindexing the entire card.
+  - Power-loss safety: if the device is unplugged during indexing, items indexed up to that point remain visible (you will need to reindex to finish, but the index won’t be catastrophically broken).
+  - **Recommended workflow:** for critical bulk changes I still recommend editing the SD card offline, but the Admin UI now supports robust in-place editing.

+- **Menu page overhaul**
+  - Global **search bar** on the menu to search & access media from one place.
+  - Search results show cover image, title, directory, and file type; clicking opens the file (action depends on file type).
+  - **Dark Mode** toggle added, a few visual bugs remain, but it generally works across pages.
+  - Plan to add ZIM content into the search bar, Its possible, just haven't been able to get it working.

+- **Shows & Music Pages**
+  - **Shows:** supports season folders (e.g. `/ShowName/Season1/Ep1.mp4`) and also episodes placed at the show root so single-season shows and specials display correctly.
+  - **Music:** split `music.html` into `music.html` + `playlist.html` for increased reliability.
+Supports `/Artist/Album/Song.mp3` and music at any folder level.
+Both pages still have some bugs — please report edge cases. (music is hard for some reason lol)

+- **Flash Mode**
+  - New **Flash Mode** button in the Admin Panel lets you reflash/update the device without opening the case.
+In case you couldn't guess I broke another screen.

+- **Admin panel password**
+  - Fixed the password overlay and locking behavior so you can lock the system (handy to prevent unintended changes by children or other users).
+This system is super basic and unsecure, its meant to be a mild deterent.

+- **Frontend re-index checking**
+  - The frontend now checks the backend on startup to detect index changes (you may notice a startup lag).
+  - Working toward: load the old index first from cache, then update when the background scan completes, not finished yet.

+- **Resume function**
+  - Movies and Shows track watched progress (typically within ~1 second accuracy).
+  - Items present **Play from Start** and **Resume** options.
+  - Menu shows the **last three movies** and **last three shows** (on mobile, shows the most recent of each).

+- **Books (WIP)**
+  - Books page overhaul planned, goal is native **EPUB** and **audiobook** support.
+Not stable yet; may switch JS libraries to achieve this.
+  - I only need Epub.js and the existing range request handler + resume logic for the current scope.
+But getting foliate or similar to work is a better longterm system.

+- **Case design**
+  - Added clip/guard divots to thicken up thin walls.
+Still experimenting with aesthetics, feedback welcome. (at present I am not too happy with the look)

+### Known issues / caveats

+- Indexing is improved but **not final**, very large libraries may still expose edge cases.
+- Menu Dark Mode has a few visual bugs. > (admin panel text editor for example)
+- Music / Playlist pages are more reliable but still a bit buggy in places.
+- Frontend startup is currently slower while it checks for index updates.
+- Books page and full EPUB/audiobook features are not completed.

 ---

-## Experimental Branch Enhancements

-This branch includes all current features being tested for stability before merging into `main`.
+This branch is for users who want the newest features and can help test stability.
+If you find bugs or odd behavior, please open issues or PRs — your feedback is how this moves from `experimental` into `main`.

+---

 ### Key Features

-- Admin panel with controls for restart, USB mode, Wi-Fi, RGB, brightness, password, and media generation
+- Admin panel with controls for restart, USB mode, Flash Mode, Wi-Fi, RGB, brightness, password/locking, and manual/automatic indexing
 - Frontend-based configuration (no firmware edits required)
-- Full file system browser with upload, rename, delete, and inline editing
+- Full file system browser with upload, rename, delete, download, and inline editing
+- non-blocking background indexing, safe on power-loss, editable without full reindex for many changes, improved reliability for large libraries
+- Global search on the Menu page with cover image, title, directory, and file type results
+- Dark Mode
-- Music player with playlist support, shuffle, loop, downloads, and file sorting
+- Music player with playlist support, folder-based playlists, shuffle, loop, downloads, and sorting.
-- Expanded audio format support (MP3, WAV, FLAC, and others)
+- Shows page with season-folder support plus support for episodes at the show root (single-season shows & specials supported)
-- Books section with PDF support (and limited Epub support)
+- Books section with PDF support and limited EPUB support (EPUB/audiobook native support planned; WIP)
 - Gallery page for browsing images and video playback
-- Files page for general-purpose file sharing and downloads
+- Files page for general-purpose file sharing and downloads (FAT32 limits apply)
-- Media.json generation with live progress shown on screen
-- LCD interface with USB mode status and SD card usage display
+- LCD interface with USB mode status and SD card usage display and real-time operation feedback
+- Automatic Frontend re-caching when Index is updated.
+- Resume/watch-progress tracking for Movies and Shows with Play from Start / Resume options and recent items shown on the Menu (last three movies / last three shows)
 - Captive portal for easy user access
 - OPDS support for eBook integration
 - Basic DLNA support for media discovery on supported devices
 - Custom UI built with SquareLine Studio
 - Persistent settings stored across reboots
-- Improved mobile-friendly web UI
+- Improved mobile-friendly web UI and performance optimizations for large libraries
+- Reliability and UX improvements: better feedback during long ops, performance tweaks, and various bug fixes

 Use this branch if you want the most up to date features, improved stability, and a much more polished experience.
 While still under active development, this is now the recommended version for most users and I will be pushing it to main after a few days of user testing.